viktor-sabat/dresshub/README.md

 ## Description

-**DressHub**: A user-friendly web application to manage your wardrobe, allowing you to add, filter, and delete garments.
+A user-friendly web application to manage your wardrobe, allowing you to add, filter, and delete garments.
 Each garment is represented by a photo, brand, and name, making it easy to organize and view your clothing collection.

 ## Technologies Used